DGR project development

 A preliminary design for the DGR was completed in May 2010.
-This work updates and advances previous conceptual design work completed in 2008.
+This work updated and advanced previous conceptual design work completed in 2008.
 The scope of the work included all aspects of the DGR, including construction, the receipt of waste from the Western Waste Management Facility (WWMF) and nuclear generating stations, and the emplacement of the waste in the DGR.

-The surface features of the DGR include the main shaft, ventilation shaft, waste rock management area and various ancillary facilities.
-The main shaft area will have a headframe equipped with a hoist to handle a 40-tonne payload, a waste package receiving building, and buildings housing equipment to heat air to be delivered underground.
+The surface features of the DGR included the main shaft, ventilation shaft, waste rock management area and various ancillary facilities.
+The main shaft area would have had a headframe equipped with a hoist to handle a 40-tonne payload, a waste package receiving building, and buildings housing equipment to heat air to be delivered underground.

-Shafts, access tunnels and emplacement rooms will be excavated by controlled drill and blast methods.
+Shafts, access tunnels and emplacement rooms would have been excavated by controlled drill and blast methods.